Mortgage protection insurance

 - You may wish to use a mortgage broker to arrange your mortgage protection insurance.

-- Brokers usually compare a number of policies from different providers to make sure that you get the best deal on your policy.
+- Brokers usually compare a number of policies from different providers to make sure that you get the policy to suit your current needs and also the best deal.

 - Brokers will also make sure you are fully aware of any differences in cover between each option.